Mathématique: Chapter 52

 “Is it important to choose the right name?”
 Ginn asked.

-“Not as such,” Wray said, “but it’s going to be with you as you move through our culture.
+“Not as such,” Wray said, “but it’ll be with you as you move through our culture.
 Every day.
 All the time.
-Are there any names you’ve heard that you particularly like?
+Are there any names you’ve heard that you like?
 Or any place or object that has a special significance to you?”

 “When I was a small child,” Ginn said tentatively, “I fixed broken tools.
 Broken machines.
 After the Alliance came to our world they burned all the crops and forced us to plant Kassa.
-In that season, the season that they came, there was no harvest.
-In return for food for my family, I offered to repair a tel’tak for the Alliance.
+In that season, the season they came, there was no harvest.
+In return for food for my family, I repaired a Tel’tak for the Alliance.
 When they left, they took me with them.
-I have worked on ships since that time.”
+I’ve worked on ships since that time.”

 “A boat is a starship that goes over the water?”
 Ginn asked.